About our dogs.

 Since 1957, Guide Dogs Victoria has been the leading provider of Guide Dogs throughout Australia.
 We have achieved global recognition for the quality of our Guide Dogs and training programs.

-The key to success lies in experience and attention to individual detail.
+Our key to success lies in experience and attention to individual detail.
 Every training support is based on personal preference.
 By identifying yours early on, we can select the best dog specifically for you.

-Our Guide Dogs take part in comprehensive safety and relationship training, and detailed behavioural analysis from an early age.
+All our Guide Dogs take part in comprehensive safety and relationship training, and detailed behavioural analysis from an early age.
 We learn each dog’s skills and temperament to gain an intimate understanding of how they might eventually match yours.

 Learn about Positive Reinforcement Training